dmangame/dmangame/appengine.md

 ### setting up your own app engine instance

-edit `app.yaml` and replace "dmangame-app" as the application name with your own application name.
+edit `app.yaml` and replace "dmangame-hrd" as the application name with your own application name.
 This lets `main.py` know which URL to post the game parameters to.